KUU Architects. Between Concept and Context

 EIK HERMANN lectures in philosophy and practice-based theory at the Estonian Academy of Arts and also serves as the Co-Editor-in-Chief of the Ehituskunst magazine.

 HEADER photo: (on the left) Juhan Rohtla, Koit Ojaliiv, Joel Kopli.
-By Renee Altrov
+Photo by Renee Altrov

 JAGA